From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Method

 \section{Method \rechecked}

-The most challenging task in label error detection is detecting missing labels, \ie, objects present in the image that are missing in the ground truth (GT) annotations.
-Unlike inaccurate bounding box localizations and incorrect class labels, which only require verifying existing annotations and are therefore easier to identify, detecting missing labels requires a complete review of each image.
-We propose a semi-automatic framework that combines label error detection methods with a microtask based review process to efficiently correct label errors.
-It consists of three main stages: object detection, label error proposal, and microtask based correction.
-We provide an overview of the pipeline in \autoref{fig:method-graph} and explain the interaction between automated and human components to detect missing labels and bounding box annotations with an inaccurate localization.
+The most challenging task in label error detection is detecting missing labels, \ie, objects present in the image that are missing in the GT annotations.
+Unlike inaccurate bounding box localizations and incorrect class labels, which only require verifying existing annotations and consequently, are easier to identify, detecting missing labels requires a complete review of each image.
+We propose a semi-automatic framework that combines label error detection methods with a microtask-based review process to efficiently correct label errors.
+As depicted in figure~\ref{fig:method-graph}, our framework relies on the predictions of object detectors, which are then evaluated through label error detection methods resulting in a much smaller number of label error proposals to be manually verified and corrected.